dvarkin/rxdb/README.md

 #### UNSUB (TCP only)

-unsubscribe to changes of particular key
+Unsubscribe to changes of particular key

       {